 This statement is sarcastic because it undercuts the expected triumphant declaration with a more sobering and realistic perspective on the war’s progress.
 It highlights Churchill’s ability to keep expectations grounded while still acknowledging a significant turning point.

-Remember to use the free mini-lesson with a video, slides, and printables to reinforce these concepts in your classroom.
-Happy teaching, and may your students master the art of sarcasm!
+Don’t forget to download the free mini-lesson with video, slides, and printables to reinforce these skills in your classroom.

 Check out the entire series on figurative language.